strangerstudios/pmpro-mailchimp/readme.txt

 = Unsubscribe on Level Change? =
 This setting allows you to move members from list to list based on membership level.
 It is important to note that with this setting active the member will be unsubscribed from ALL other lists on membership level change and will ONLY be subscribed to the list(s) set for their active membership level.

+= Update on Profile Save? =
+Select Yes or No to update Mailchimp whenever a user's profile is saved.

 = Membership Levels and Audiences =
 Choose the lists members of each level should be added to when gaining that level.